webpipes/spec/SPEC.markdown

 - block definition: machine readable description of a block and its inputs and outputs
 - inputs: named values for requests to a block
 - outputs: named values for a block response
-- trigger: a type of block with no inputs and implements the trigger API as well as the block API
+- trigger: a type of block with no inputs and implements the trigger registration API as well as the block API
 - action: a type of block with no outputs that performs some "action"
 - pipeline: a composite block made from a pipeline definition and a pipeline executor
 - pipeline executor: a web service that exposes a block API endpoint that executes a pipeline definition